black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Inside the body of the callback function, you will need to add template literals `` which will contain the HTML content for the player cards.

 Inside the template literals, add an empty div with a class of "player-card".

+# Step 28
+Inside the div, add an h2 element which contains the name parameter.
+Since you are working with template literals, you will need to use an embedded expression for the name parameter:

+Example Code
+`${expression goes here}`